nzapras/CTF-Challenges/Billy Jean I/readme.md

 # Solution

 Reviewing Jean's emails will reveal an email from ‘Alison’ was received urging Jean for the sensitive document that was leaked.
 Upon further inspection of the same email it is clear that the return path of the email is not Alison's email or even M57.biz related.
 An even closer look will reveal that the email was actually sent by a ‘tuckgeorge@gmail.com’, which confirms that the sensitive information was released via a spear phishing attack wherein the attacker posed as Alison.
+Therefore the flag in this challenge would be `flag{tuckgeorge@gmail.com}`.

 # Recreating this challenge